If you want to use Microsoft RDS to give users remote access to desktops and applications, you must know how to install it.

-Remote Desktop (RD) Virtualization Host
+Remote Desktop (RD) Virtualization Host: Hosts virtual machines

-Choosing an installation method
+Choosing an RDS installation method

 - Open the Server Manager Console and select option three: "Add other servers to manage"

 - Add the servers you want to deploy Remote Desktop Services to

 - In the Server Manager Console, select option two: "Add roles and features"

 Then, install RDS in one of two ways: